comworkio/comwork-cloud-wiki/overleaf.md

 Get your research and development team to the next level using your instances of Overleaf.

-[Overleaf](https://www.overleaf.com) is an opensource online platform for generating document from LaTex input and work in a collaborative way similar to gitlab or github.
+[Overleaf](https://www.overleaf.com) is an opensource online platform for generating document from LaTeX inputs and work in a collaborative way similar to gitlab or github (history and preview management, etc).
 Very suitable for a research and development team.

 What's the difference with the overleaf SaaS version:
 * It can be hosted in __Europe__ 🇪🇺 (including __France__ 🇫🇷) with French providers (like Scaleway or OVH)